 Despite its name, the species is not limited to damp soil – sometimes it even grows on relatively dry patches beside fields and roads.
 Plant in a spot where it can be controlled.

-With its strong mint smell and taste, this herb has found its way into homes for centuries where it has been used in the kitchen and as a medicine.
+With its strong mint smell and taste, Mentha aquatica has found its way into homes for centuries where it has been used in the kitchen and as a medicine.